-Digital currency should be a tangible solution to the high cost of remittance, even more so in countries like Indonesia.
-The ASEAN Post revealed that the World Bank ranked Indonesia 14th for remittance: an estimated USD10.5 billion was sent home from those working abroad.
-Most such transfers involved admin fees.
+Digital currency can be a tangible solution to the high cost of remittance, even more so in countries like Indonesia.
+The ASEAN Post revealed that the World Bank ranked Indonesia 14th for remittance: an estimated USD10.5 billion was sent home.
+These transfers involved admin fees.
 Digital currency and blockchain technology can reduce or even remove the costs associated with such fees.

 An article published by Reuters noted the fundamental difference between sending money home with digital currency and sending via a typical bank transfer.
 It stated that in countries with smaller economies, the reduced demand for cryptocurrencies means prices are lower.
-As a result, sending a certain amount of money this way means beneficiaries of funds may end up receiving more.
-Without the associated bank fees, senders also save between 25 to 75% on fees.
+As a result, sending money this way means beneficiaries of funds may end up receiving more.
+Without the associated bank fees, senders save between 25%-75% on fees.

 Indonesia’s digital currency development

 In January 2018, Indonesia opened the doors to blockchain payments by announcing the plan to launch its own central bank digital currency (CBDC).
 The digital currency would be issued under Bank Indonesia, signalling the central bank’s intention to draw a line on having a democratised ledger system.
 Keeping crypto development in check through a more tightly controlled CBDC is a growing trend worldwide.
 Bank Indonesia governor Perry Warjiyo, in a press conference reported by Reuters in May 2021, reaffirmed the country’s commitment and plan to launch its CBDC.

 The latest development in its CBDC journey sees Bank Indonesia launching a global hackathon in April 2022 that aims to find solutions to 3 challenges.
 The 3rd challenge sees participants needing to find solutions to increase interoperability between payment systems using CBDCs, a crucial step to widespread adoption.